I’ve done people’s makeup. Made dog collars. Sung songs. Done arts & crafts. Written blogs. Written books. Made videos. Created websites.

 The truth is that viewing your life as a failure creates a lot of emotional goo in your system that you just don’t need.
 But viewing your life as an experiment dissolves the goo so you can GET ON WITH IT and have fun.

-As I was pondering all this, I came across a diagram on Facebook that perfectly depicts my career path:
+As I was pondering all this, I came across a diagram on Facebook that perfectly depicts my path:

 Yes, my life often looks like a scribble.
 But I’ve learned something from each and every one of those scribbles.
 And I wouldn’t trade them for the world.